ut-beg-texnet/eqcct/README.md

 ```

 # Contact Information
-If you wish to contact the developers of EQCCTOne, please email `chenyk2016@gmail.com`.
+If you wish to contact the developers of EQCCTOne, please email `yangkang.chen@beg.utexas.edu`.

 If you wish to contact the developers of EQCCTPro, please email `constantinos.skevofilax@austin.utexas.edu` or `victor.salles@beg.utexas.edu`.